The table of contents may be found here.

 here.
-One tongue of the eruption made it across the Rio Grande, where it was subsequently overlaid by the youngest basalt flows of the Cerros del Rio about 1.3 million years ago.
+One tongue of the eruption made it across the Rio Grande, where it was subsequently buried by the youngest basalt flows of the Cerros del Rio about 1.3 million years ago.

 As the magma chamber emptied, a ring fracture formed and the roof of the magma chamber began to collapse.
 This led to deposition of ignimbrite beds rich in lithic clasts close to the caldera.
 In the exposures closest to the ring fracture, there are beds of lag breccia associated with caldera collapse.
 Some of the best exposures showing these lag breccias are in upper Cochiti Canyon.

 The entire canyon wall in the center of the photograph is Otowi

 Member.
 The darker beds towards the bottom are the lithic beds.
 The rugged cliffs at top are more densely welded post-caldera flows.

 These later flows came from deep in the magma chamber, and they were